GenEpi-GenPhySE/circDetector/AnnotationRules.md

    [Class-41]  The class-41 includes circRNAs mapped inside an exonand identified as sub-exonic circRNA

-   [Class-42]  The class-42 ncludes circRNAs mapped inside an exon and not identified as sub-exonic circRNA
+   [Class-42]  The class-42 includes circRNAs mapped inside an exon and not identified as sub-exonic circRNA